regundoo/CarND-Behavioral-Cloning-P3/README.md

 ## Training And Results

-The model was trained using Adam for optimizsation and the learn rate is set to 0.001.
+The model was trained using Adam for optimizsation.
 After lots of traiing and tweaking of parameters, a model was created which drives the first track without any problems.
 The video can be found here:

 ![video][video1]